-1.2 Why do some biomes produce more food than others?
+Why do some biomes produce more food than others?

-- 1 What features of the landscape in Source 1.1 make this a productive area for the growing of food? - 2 Virtually all of Australia's rice is grown on the flat river plains of southern New South Wales.
+- 1 What features of the landscape in this photograph make this a productive area for the growing of food? - Virtually all of Australia's rice is grown on the flat river plains of southern New South Wales.
 How will rice farming in this region differ from rice farming in southern China?